 - Prosecutor disposition

-This dashboard will be used by Gilbert PD in identifying trends such as repeat offenders to help reduce recidivism rates or ensuring the department has the appropriate resources in place to provide victims with the support they need.
+This dashboard will be used by Gilbert PD in identifying trends such as repeat offenders to help reduce recidivism rates or ensure the department has the appropriate resources in place to provide victims with the support they need.

 Criminal Investigations Division

-The Gilbert Police Department Criminal Investigations Division (CID) is comprised of four sections: Counseling, Persons Crimes, Property Crimes and Special Investigations.
+The Gilbert Police Department Criminal Investigations Division (CID) is comprised of four sections: Counseling, Persons Crimes, Property Crimes, and Special Investigations.
 Examples of the types of investigations handled by CID include domestic violence investigations, drug-related cases, homicides, and financial crimes.

 The CID dashboard tracks two metrics: